 establishing and setting up accommodations and/or compensatory techniques to increase the customer's independence and ability to meet the Work Experience site's expectations.

 Work Experience training occurs after Work Experience placement services are secured.
 Work Experience training can be authorized when the customer gains work experience on his or her own, with assistance from a teacher, friends, family, VR staff member, or provider.
 Work Experience training cannot be purchased simultaneously with Work Experience monitoring.

+If there is a vocational need for a customer to participate in Work Experience Training for longer than 12 weeks, per Work Experience Placement, to meet the customer's needs, manager approval is required.

 ...